 The page was last modified:

-The import declaration may be submitted electronically or using a SAD form (single administrative document).
+The import declaration may be submitted electronically or by using a SAD form (single administrative document).
 You may submit the import declaration yourself or use an authorised representative.

 To make an import declaration, you must first classify the goods.
 This involves determining the commodity code and finding out whether you need a licence or special permit for import.
 The commodity code can be found in the customs tariff at the Taric Query System on the Swedish Customs website (Tullverket).